Joint Ranging and Phase Offset Estimation for Multiple Drones using ADS-B Signatures: Simulation

-Fig.~\ref{fig:Effect_of_M} illustrates the effect of the maximum time delay, $M$, on the performance of the proposed \ac{em}-based joint estimator for $K=2$ drones/aircrafts and $N_{\rm r}=5$ receive antennas for different values of $\alpha_{\rm r}$ and $\alpha_{\rm \theta}$ at $\gamma=20$ dB \ac{snr}.
-As seen, the proposed \ac{em}-based estimator is robust to $M$ for different values of $\alpha_{\rm r}$ and $\alpha_{\rm \theta}$.
-Moreover, as seen, the larger $M$, more accurate ranging and \ac{po} estimation because the probability of packet collision and thus interference decreases.
+Fig.~\ref{Overlapping} illustrates the performance of the proposed \ac{em}-based joint estimator for different minimum overlapping percentage of the ADS-B packets for $K=2$ drones/aircrafts, $N_{\rm r}=5$ receive antennas, and $B=36$ MHz.
+As expected, the lower minimum overlapping percentage, more accurate ranging and \ac{po} estimation because interference decreases.

-In Fig. \ref{Compare}, we compare the performance of the proposed \ac{em}-based joint estimator with the efficient estimator \cite{kay1993fundamentals}.\footnote{An efficient estimator is an unbiased estimator that attains the the Cramer-Rao Lower Bound (CRLB) \cite{wang2009cramer}.} For the efficient estimator, the transmit symbols and delay of the drones/aircrafts are assumed to be known a priori at the receiver.
-As seen, there is a small gap between the performance of the proposed estimator and the efficient estimator while the transmit symbols and delay of the drones/aircraft are unknown in the \ac{em}-based estimator.
-It should be noted that the efficient estimator represents the upper bound for the mean squared error (MSE) of the unbised estimators.
-However, the proposed \ac{em}-based estimator is not an unbiased estimator, and also $1-\alpha_{\rm r}$ and $1-\alpha_{\rm \theta}$ are the metrics for performance evaluation.
-Thus, the \ac{em}-based estimator can outperform the efficient estimator in terms of $1-\alpha_{\rm r}$ and $1-\alpha_{\rm \theta}$.
+In Fig.~\ref{Compare}, we compare the performance of the proposed \ac{em}-based joint estimator with the time segmentation (TS) and the blind adaptive beamforming (BAB) ADS-B packet separation methods in \cite{li2021reliable} and \cite{wang2019ads} for $K=2$ drones/aircrafts, $N_{\rm r}=5$ receive antennas, and $B=36$ MHz.
+The TS and BAB methods first separate the ADS-B packets.
+Then, by using the separated packets, they can estimate the range and \ac{po} of the drones.
+As seen, our proposed method outperforms the TS and the BAB methods because it employs all the observation samples including the overlapping snapshot for ranging and \ac{po} estimation; however, the TS and the BAB methods rely on the non-overlapping snapshot for ADS-B packet recovery.
+Hence, as the delay between the reception of two ADS-B packets decreases, their performance degrades.
+It should be mentioned that while the TS and the BAB methods can be used to estimate the range of maximum $K=2$ drones; our proposed method can estimate the range of $K>1$ drones with a single receive antenna.
+In Fig. \ref{Compare}, we also show performance of the efficient estimator\footnote{An efficient estimator is an unbiased estimator that attains the Cramer-Rao Lower Bound (CRLB) \cite{wang2009cramer}.} \cite{kay1993fundamentals}.
+For the efficient estimator, the transmit symbols and delay of the drones/aircrafts are assumed to be known a priori at the receiver.
+As seen, there is a small gap between the performance of the proposed estimator and the efficient estimator while the transmit symbols and delay of the drones/aircraft are unknown to the \ac{em}-based estimator.